Dear Trust Policyholders and Colleagues:

 - Learn more about Researcher and Academician Liability Insurance here.

-Designed for small to medium-sized businesses, this combines essential coverages in the areas of general liability and property – protecting against fire, theft, lawsuits, etc. Learn more here.
+Designed for small to medium-sized businesses, this combines essential coverages in the areas of general liability and property – protecting against fire, theft, lawsuits, etc. We offer a 5% discount when you bundle your professional liability and business office insurance policies.
+Learn more here.

 - Income Protection (Disability)

 Provides income and protects assets until you’re able to return to work.
 Plan choices include LifeStyle Plans with a “Your Own Occupation” definition of disability.
 Get details here and view a brief video about Disability Insurance here.

 The Trust’s Group Term Life insurance offers a continued income stream and asset protection for dependents in the event of the policyholder’s premature death.
 Get details here and view a brief video about Group Term Life Insurance here.

 Auto, Home, and Renters Insurance and other lines such as personal liability, flood, and ID theft, at special savings through Liberty Mutual.
 Learn more here.